Dry Ice

 - Use protective eyewear when making or handling Dry Ice.

 - Dry Ice is not edible.
-Do not put Dry Ice in your mouth and do not allow anyone else to do so.
+Do not put Dry Ice in your mouth.

 - Keep Dry Ice out of the reach of children and animals.